 1) You were a student in the U.S. and you did not have any income or the ONLY income you received in the U.S. was financial aid / merit scholarship that was less than the tuition charged or

-2) You were a speaker or participants in a conference and the ONLY income you received were reimbursements for your travel etc. or
+2) You were a speaker or participant in a conference and the ONLY income you received was reimbursements for your travel etc. or

 Note: In order to get a refund of any taxes withheld from your paycheck or your financial aid, you will need to file a tax return.

 Most international visitors are required to file a Form 8843 whether you have income or not.
 This form records your visa information and days of presence in the U.S. for purposes of the Substantial Presence Test.